Enderbyte-Programs/Justintime-Compressed-C/README.md

 make clean (optional, cleans up temporary files left from build)

+=ON WINDOWS=
+Either download the provided jcc.exe or download entire repository and run build.ps1 (requires execution policy change)

 NOTE: jcc files from before version 3 will not work in version 3 and above.
 Please recompile to fit this new format